SteffBauer/DLAC_2020_Calculator/README.md

-# DLAC_2020_SyntaxAnalyzer
+# DLAC_2020_Calculator
 ## Introduction
-This is the Repository for the syntactical analyzer of a simple calculator.
+This is the Repository for a simple calculator.
 Beside the methods for adding and multiplying integers, the modifications below were made.
 ## Modifications
 - Calculating with negative numbers